cjabradshaw/LeslieMatrixShiny/README.md

 <a href=mailto:corey.bradshaw@flinders.edu.au>e-mail</a> <br>

 ## Preamble
-This app projects a user-defined Leslie (age-classified) matrix to examine population changes through time.
+This <a href="https://cjabradshaw.shinyapps.io/LeslieMatrixShiny">app</a> projects a user-defined Leslie (age-classified) matrix to examine population changes through time.
 This fully customisable app includes a density-feedback function on survival relative to desired initial population size and carrying capacity, stochastic projections with user-defined variance for survival, a generationally scaled catastrophe function, a single 'pulse' disturbance function, and a 'press' disturbance function with a user-defined time application.

 A detailed instructions tab (tab H) is included for guidance, but a brief sequence description is included below.
 User- defined settings in each tab are carried over to subsequent tabs.